Spousal Sponsorship

 Who can sponsor for PR in Canada?

 Only Canadian citizens or permanent residents can sponsor their spouse or dependent child/ren.
 Temporary residents, including individuals with applications for permanent residence in process, are not eligible to sponsor their family members.
-Individuals who received permanent residence as a result of being sponsored by their spouse or partner, are only eligible to sponsor if they became a permanent resident more than 5 years ago.
-In situations when marriages fail and individuals divorce (following a spousal sponsorship), sponsors wishing to sponsor another spouse must wait 3 years from the date the previous spouse became a permanent resident.
+Individuals who received permanent residence as a result of having been sponsored by their spouse or partner are only eligible to sponsor if they became a permanent resident more than 5 years ago.
+In situations when marriages fail and individuals divorce (following spousal sponsorship), sponsors wishing to sponsor another spouse must wait 3 years from the date when the previous spouse became a permanent resident.

 Requirements for sponsors